 On March 22, 2022 Town Council adopted the Complete Streets Plan.
-The Downtown Complete Streets Plan development has been driven by a strong community engagement component that began with a three-day design charrette held in late September 2021.
+The Plan has been driven by a strong community engagement component that began with a three-day design charrette held in September 2021.
 Over 150 community members took part in the charrette which included drop-in listening sessions, stakeholder interviews, an open design studio, and two public open houses intended to educate attendees about the planning process and solicit feedback on issues and opportunities for the downtown street network.
 Concurrent with the community engagement component of the process, the consultant team conducted traffic counts and on-site assessments of existing conditions.

 The Town of Frisco completed a major update to the Frisco Community Plan in 2019, which included a special mobility element that specifically defines the Town’s vision and goals for transportation improvements in the central core area of downtown Frisco.

 Community outreach, conducted as part of the mobility analysis for the Plan update, showed strong support for a street design for Granite and Galena Streets that would make the downtown area more appealing to bicycle and pedestrian users by improving parking, and adding bike lanes, sidewalks, landscaping, and traffic calming elements.
 In conjunction with the Community Plan, the 2017 Frisco Trails Master Plan also contains recommendations relating to the development of complete streets policies in order to improve opportunities for safe and efficient multi-modal transportation throughout the community.
 Based on this feedback, the Frisco Town Council prioritized the creation of a complete streets plan for downtown Frisco that is inclusive, forward-thinking, and implementable as one of their 2021 Strategic Plan Goals.